 Establishing routines and habits is one great way to go about it.
 By repeatedly doing things a certain way, you put your brain on auto-pilot.
 Whether it’s your morning routine or how you approach work, finding a process that works for you and sticking to it can alleviate having to constantly adapt and the decision making that comes with it.

-Here are some ideas for how to free up your brain:
+Here are some ideas for freeing up your brain:

 - Meal prepping – so you don’t have to think about what and where to eat;